 |Refuse you credit if you qualify for it||

 |Offer you credit on terms that are less favorable, like a higher interest rate, than terms offered to someone with similar qualifications|

 Currently, the law supports arguments that the prohibition against sex discrimination also affords broad protection from discrimination based on a consumer’s gender identity and sexual orientation.

-- Do your research.
-Shop around.
-Learn about the various features and downsides of the credit product you want.
+Do your research and shop around: Learn about the various features and downsides of the credit product you want.
 Research the current interest rates.
 Compare products from several lenders.
 Talk to your friends and family members about their credit products.

 Written and Published by: VanEd